 A small section of your monthly costs but a necessary one.
-This includes the costs required for buying cleaning products, hiring external companies to clean vents etc. and to replace any worn equipment such as tea towels and banetons.
+This includes the costs required for buying cleaning products, hiring external companies to clean vents etc. and replacing any worn equipment such as tea towels and bannetons.

-The cleaning and sundries cost will be tiny in a home set up, it can increase into the thousands in a commercial setting.
+The cleaning and sundries cost will be tiny in a home set up but runs into thousands in commercial kitchens.

 Cleaning & sundries 10

-Then calculate how many units will sell in a month.
+Then, for how many we will sell in a year.

 bread per week * weeks in a year = total bread per year

 288 * 52 = 14976

 Next, divide by 12 for the monthly total.

 14976 / 12 = 1248

 To get the fixed cost figure per loaf, divide the monthly fixed costs by the quantity of bread sold each month,